rapid7/insightconnect-plugins/microsoft_teams/help.md

 #### Add Group Owner

-This action is used to add a user to the group's owners, the owners are a set of non-admin users who are allowed to modify the group object.
+This action is used to add a user to a group's list of owners.
+The owners are a set of non-admin users who are allowed to modify the group object.

 ##### Input